Step 1: Choosing a doctype declaration referring to a strict DTD

-- HTML validator as a Firefox extension working offline (SGML parser): Marc Gueury's Firefox extension (currently at version 0.8.3.9, still in beta) when using the SGML parser will report the same errors as the W3C markup validator.
+- HTML validator as a Firefox extension working offline (SGML parser): Marc Gueury's Firefox extension (currently at version 0.8.5) when using the SGML parser will report the same errors as the W3C markup validator.

 Shareware offline HTML validator:

 - "A real validator" from WDG is an HTML validator for Windows; the registration cost for this shareware is $25.
 US.
 It can validate several HTML documents at once and it comes with a complete HTML 4.01 reference.
-Such reference is quite handy as it provides examples, explanations and useful information.
+Such reference is quite handy as it provides examples, explanations and useful information for correcting validation errors.